pete-machine/torchbricks/README.md

 ```

 All modules are added as entries in a regular dictionary and for each module, we provide a name (dictionary key) and
 input and output names.
-The number of input and output names should match the actually number of input and output names
+The number of input and output names should match the actually number of input and outputs
 for each function.

-Each model is wrapped inside a brick either `BrickTrainable` and `BrickNotTrainable`.
+Each module is wrapped inside a brick - here either `BrickTrainable` and `BrickNotTrainable`.

 The `preprocessor` uses a `raw` input tensor and passes the `processed` tensor to the `backbone`.
 The backbone returns
 the `embedding` tensor and passes it to the `head` determining both `logits` and `softmaxed` tensors.